 Everyone knows the holidays can be stressful.
-While they can provide a great opportunity to connect with family and friends, there’s also a lot of pressure to attend more events, host holiday guests, pick out the perfect gift for everyone on your list – all while keeping up with the demands of everyday life.
+While they can provide a great opportunity to connect with family and friends, there’s also a lot of pressure to attend more events, host holiday guests, and pick out the perfect gift for everyone on your list – all while keeping up with the demands of everyday life.

 5 Thoughtful Gift Ideas

--coffee mug, coffee, wine, nuts, chocolate
+-coffee mug, coffee, wine, nuts, and chocolate

 Thrift stores, antique stores and yard sales aren’t the typical go-to for holiday shopping but they are an untapped resource for some really unique and thoughtful gifts.
 Take your time browsing and see what you find.
 Does your wife like to entertain for coffee or host brunch?
 Try putting together an eclectic mix of antique tea cups and saucers for a pretty surprise.
 Wood and leather are often good go-to gift ideas for men.
 Try your luck at finding an old leather briefcase, duffel bag or shave kit.

 The possibilities are endless with this option as are the price-points.
 You can spend a little or a lot and create a memorable experience for your loved one.
 Is there a skill your mom has expressed interest in?
 Pay for her to take a class to develop that skill.
 Don’t forget annual memberships to their favorite local attractions (think the zoo, a museum, etc.).
 Quite often, these places will have a holiday special making this thoughtful gift even more affordable.

 Don’t let the stress of holiday shopping weigh you down.
 There is so much to enjoy about the holidays but it can be easy to focus on how much we have to do.
 When you start feeling overwhelmed, make a list, take a walk, or do something you enjoy…and then re-group.
 Don’t forget to check out our other article, Proactive Tips for a Stress-Free Holiday Season.